gilcu3/corkscrew/README.markdown

 Who Am I?
 ---------
+Original author (site is no longer up, so currently I don't know any way of contacting him):
 My name is Pat Padgett.
 I'm a dork.
 URL   : http://www.agroman.net/
 Email : agroman@agroman.net

 This has been a traumatized production.  http://www.trauma-inc.com/

+Maintainer:
+gilcu3 at gmail dot com